moonfriendsynth/OscPocket-VA-Daisy-Pod/README.md

 Alright, this is the OscPocketD VASynth, created by Staffan Melin, ported to work on the Daisy Pod.
 The goal of this project is to make a full-featured virtual-analog synth run on a fairly inexpensive platform (the Pod).
 This is mostly a personal project that I hope to share with others.
 I want to share everything because:

-A. Open-source is great and I strongly believe that sharing everything you make will benefit the creator and the user and B. I don't really know what I'm doing and I hope someone else will come in and make this better
+A. Open-source is great and I strongly believe that sharing everything you make will benefit the creator and the user and, B. I don't really know what I'm doing and I hope someone else will come in and make this better

 If you just want to use this synth on you Daisy Pod, download the .bin file and flash it using the web programmer on electro-smith.com.
 Here are the basic instructions.